Reducing Guesswork via an Unreliable Oracle: Additional Results

 Recall that $A$ is called a C-partition if the symbols $2k-1$ and $2k$ are on the opposite side of the partition, for any $k$.
 In the noiseless case, we saw that all the C-partitions (and zigzag among them) are optimal.
 We now show that in the noisy case, whereas zigzag is almost optimal, non-zigzag C-partitions are in general strictly suboptimal.

 Let us call $\{2k-1,2k\}$ a \emph{$C$-pair} if $2k-1\in A$ and $2k\in \bar{A}$, and a \emph{$\bar{C}$-pair} if $2k-1\in \bar{A}$ and $2k\in A$.
 We say that $A$ is \emph{zigzag-equivalent} if for any pair of $C$-pair and $\bar{C}$-pair, either all cross-pair edges exist, or none of them exist.
-It is easy to check that in a general configuration, if $A$ is zigzag-equivalent then it has the exact same cut weight as the zigzag, for essentially the same reasons as in the noiseless case.
+It can be directly verified that for non-degenerate $P_X$, if $A$ is zigzag-equivalent then it has the exact same cut weight as the zigzag itself, for essentially the same reasons as in the noiseless case.
 However, if $A$ is not zigzag-equivalent, then it generally performs strictly worse. \begin{theorem} Let $A$ be a C-partition.
 Then

 and hence